Pinaki82/Tulu-C-IDE/CCLS_GEN/ccls_gen.md

 - compile_flags.txt
 - tagspath.txt

-The program can also generate tags in the 'include' directories of the SDKs mentioned.
+The program can also generate 'tags' (ctags is a dependency) in the 'include' directories of the SDKs mentioned.

 Read the source for more info.